OofySimpsonV3/S5T/README.md

 I do not encourage piracy, this software is intended for the user's own uploaded content or sampling royalty free audio.
 Use responsibly! ;)

 # Universal Installation
+*DISCLAIMER: **FFMPEG** is required to convert the downloaded media to the appropriate MP3 format.
+Please ensure this program is present and installed on the system.*

+*Alternatively, if you are running Windows, having `ffmpeg.exe` present in the program's folder will also work.*
+*This will be mentioned briefly later on :)*

 ## To get started, simply **clone this repository**.
 If you are currently in a **terminal / command prompt**, type the following command: